canonical/lxd/doc/instances.md

     driver = ""
 ```

-The configuration file format used by qemu allows multiple sections with the
+The configuration file format used by QEMU allows multiple sections with the
 same name.
-Here's a piece of the config generated by LXD:
+Here's a piece of the configuration generated by LXD:

 ```
 [global]